-We are happy to announce that PNC will be open every Monday AND Thursday starting January 4th!
-Clinic hours will remain the same as before: 6-8 PM and check in will begin at 5:30 PM.
-Thank you everyone for you patience and understanding as we reopen safely for our patients and volunteers.
+We are happy to announce that PNC will be open every Monday AND Thursday!
+Clinic hours will remain the same as before: 6-9 PM, and check-in will begin at 5:30 PM.
+Thank you for your patience and understanding as we reopen safely for our patients and volunteers.

 Here is a list of resources: